CarolinaFernandez/CarolinaFernandez.github.io/_posts/2015-10-13-Jenkins-GitHub-Hooks-merge.md

+---
+layout: default
+title:  "Jenkins to process updates on branches using Github hooks"
+date:   2015-10-13 01:45:04
+categories: ci
+---

 Git hooks are undoubtedly useful and convenient to integrate with many other tools.
 One of the tasks I had in mind was to configure Jenkins in a proper way so as to receive notifications from pushes in GitHub and use those to do an internal process -- in this specific case, triggering a merge between every modified branch and the master one.

 *Yet this can be considered as either kind of bold, or under the assumption of limitless trust between the developers; the concept itself can be re-used for many other deployments where your CI requires to be aware of changes per branch in order to trigger some other action.*